mxochicale/decimus/README.md

 ```

-5. TODO List
+5. TO DO List
 =============

-* describe the how to use it section
-* Add instructions on how to compile the project using either kdevelop or makefile.
 * When the project is compiled with make, a directory is create in the main root of the
-  source code, it is therefore suggested to modify (check this English grammar rule)
+  source code, it is therefore suggested to modify.
-  the Makefile project to create a build directory in src path.
+  (the Makefile project to create a build directory in src path.)
-* ADD logbook file to the README file to report issues
 * PARTIALLY DONE: Check the methods at decimus class that save the values for
   YAW_PITCH_ROLL, ACC_MAG_GYR_RAW, and ACC_MAG_GYR_CALIBRATED
-* PARTIALLY DONE: Edit README.md from lib_dependencies
-* PARTIALLY DONE: Check the R file comments and add another file for the euler angles
+* Check the R file comments and add another file for the euler angles
 * DIRECTORY DEVELOPMENT DESCRIPTION  Fri Feb 12 12:30:36 GMT 2016
 src_getonesample # project that use #f to get one sample
 src_twosensors00 # project that can read two razor sensors